 Foreclosed properties are measured initially at cost including transaction costs.
 A foreclosed property acquired through an exchange transaction is measured at fair value of the asset acquired unless the fair value of the asset cannot be measured reliably, in which case the investment property acquired is measured at the carrying amount of asset given up.
-Foreclosed properties are classified under "Investment properties" in the statements of financial position unless transferred to a trustee bank.
-In which case, the foreclosed properties are classified under "Other assets" account in the statements of financial position.
+Foreclosed properties are classified under Investment properties in the statement of financial position unless transferred to a trustee bank.
+In which case, the foreclosed properties are classified under Other assets account in the statement of financial position.
 Subsequent to initial recognition, depreciable foreclosed properties are carried at cost less accumulated depreciation and impairment loss, if any.